 Regardless of the type of hydrocarbon, combustion with oxygen produces 3 products: carbon dioxide, water and heat, as shown in the general reaction below.
 The energy required to break the bonds in the hydrocarbon molecules is substantially less than the energy released in the formation of the bonds in the CO2 and H2O molecules.
 For this reason, the process releases significant amounts of thermal energy (heat).
-This thermal energy can be used directly (perhaps to heat a home) or else it can be converted to mechanical energy, using a heat engine, although this is subject to efficiency losses governed by the second law of thermodynamics.
-If the thermal energy is converted into mechanical energy, as in an automobile engine, there will necessarily be significant energy losses (as waste heat) in the conversion process.
+This thermal energy can be used directly (perhaps to heat a home) or else it can be converted to mechanical energy, using a heat engine.
+However, this is subject to efficiency losses, resulting in necessary significant energy losses (as waste heat) governed by the second law of thermodynamics.
 The resulting useful mechanical energy will be a lot less than the initial thermal energy provided by the hydrocarbon combustion.

 Note that CO2 is always produced in hydrocarbon combustion; it doesn't matter what type of hydrocarbon molecule.
 Producing CO2 and H2O is actually how useful energy is obtained from fossil fuels.
 For this reason, it is important to distinguish between carbon dioxide and other "waste" products that arise from impurities in the fuel such as sulfur and nitrogen compounds.
 Wastes that arise from impurities can be eliminated with the right technology; CO2 cannot be eliminated unless the fossil fuels are not burned (used) in the first place.